prismskylabs/prism-api-examples/v2/python/retrieve-refreshed-reports/README.md

 for retrieving reports:
  - account_id
  - report_configuration_id

 When you access your report in Prism App, your URL will look like https://app.prism.com/<account_id>/reports/<report_configuration_id>/<date>
 where account_id and report_configuration_id are integer numbers.
-Record these numbers as you need them further.
+Record these numbers as you need them further to pass to script as parameter or to form your URL to download report.

 2. Reach Prism Support to obtain API key for accessing reports via Prism REST API.
 You may already have such key if you already used